Kartones/flask-calendar/README.md

 0. You need to have Python (3.5 or greater) installed
 1. Clone or download the repository to wherever you want to install it
 2. Run `pip install -r requirements.txt` to install the required dependencies
-3. Unless you want to run it locally, you'll probably need to serve it via a wb server.
+3. Unless you want to run it locally, you'll probably need to serve it via a web server.
 For Flask (the framework that powers this project), the best way is to use `uWSGI`.
 For example, [this tutorial](https://jdhao.github.io/2020/06/13/flask_serving_via_wsgi_server/) looks quite complete.
 4. Optionally, if you already have a webserver like `nginx`, it is not hard to pipe them so that nginx keeps serving everything.
 If I recall correctly, I followed [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-uwsgi-and-nginx-to-serve-python-apps-on-ubuntu-14-04).
 5. Depending on your operating system, user and permissions, you might need to give write access to the user you run your web server to the `DATA_FOLDER`, so it can store changes.
 6. Refer to the `config.py` file for additional configuration, and check the ***Miscellaneous*** section below to see how to create users.